 Grades: 9-12

 Duration: Year Course

 Prerequisite: Good attendance.

-Location: BHS

 American Sign Language 1AB is an introduction to American Sign Language.
-ASL is a visual-gestural language used by deaf people in North America, with its own distinct rules, history, grammar, and culture.
+ASL is a visual-gestural language used by deaf people in North America with its own distinct rules, history, grammar, and culture.
 This class is designed for any student interested in developing the skills necessary to communicate with deaf people.
 Vocabulary development and grammatical structure, as well as developing an understanding of and sensitivity to the culture of deaf people, will be emphasized in this course.
-This class does not fulfill any part of the foreign language requirement for university admission, however it does meet graduation requirements.
+This class does not fulfill any part of the foreign language requirement for university admission; however, it does meet graduation requirements.

-AP Chinese Language Literature and Culture AB (HP) Course # 99E02
+AP Chinese Language Literature and Culture AB (HP)

-Grades: 9-12

-Duration: Year Course

 Prerequisite: Chinese 3AB with grade of "B" or better or approval of instructor.

-Location: BHS, CWHS

-The AP Chinese Language and Culture course in Mandarin Chinese emphasizes communication (understanding and being understood by others) by applying the interpersonal, interpretive, and presentational modes of communication in real-life situations.
+The AP Chinese Language and Culture course in Mandarin Chinese emphasizes communication (understanding and being understood by others) by applying the interpretive, and presentational modes of communication in real-life situations.
 This includes vocabulary usage, language control, communication strategies, and cultural awareness.
 The AP Chinese Language and Culture course strives not to overemphasize grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture, the course is taught almost exclusively in Chinese.